-School Counseling is an integral part of each school.
-Nevada has adopted the American School Counseling Association (ASCA) Mindsets & Behaviors for Student Success: K-12 College and Career-Readiness Standards for Every Student (NAC 389.187).
-The ASCA Mindsets & Behaviors are organized in three broad domains: academic, career and social/emotional development.
-These domains promote mindsets and behaviors that enhance the learning process and create a culture of college and career readiness for all students and are defined as follows:
+Career Guidance is an integral part of each student’s academic experience.
+Nevada’s Career and Technical Education (CTE) program has adopted the America School Counseling Association (ASCA) Mindsets and Behaviors for Student Success: K-12 College and Career-Readiness Standards for Every Student (NAC 389.187).
+The ASCA Mindsets and Behaviors are organized in three broad domains: academic, career, and social/emotional development.
+CTE includes the social/emotional development measurement in the assessment of CTE students’ Employability Skills Standards.
+(Paragraph (d) of Subsection 1 of NAC 389.800)

 Career Development: standards guiding school counseling programs to help students 1) understand the connection between school and the world of work and 2) plan for and make a successful transition from school to postsecondary education and/or the world of work and from job to job across the life span.
 Further information can be found at ASCA Career Development.